nanxstats/tinyvdiff/README.md

 criteria:

-1. **Support for diverse input types:** Graphics and documents are often generated using different tools and formats (e.g., PNG vs. PDF), making direct comparisons difficult.
+1. **Support for diverse input types:** Graphics and documents are often generated using different tools and formats (for example, PNG and PDF), making direct comparisons difficult.
 2. **Bitwise reproducibility in plain text:** The format should capture the precise appearance of the output while being deterministic and easy to